-Ronnie Ortiz-Margo Tased and Arrested For Domestic Violence After Alleged Altercation With Jen Harley
+Ronnie Ortiz-Magro Tased and Arrested After Alleged Altercation With Jen Harley

 VAEM / BACKGRID

-Ronnie Ortiz-Magro has been arrested on suspicion of felony domestic violence following a reported altercation with his on-again, off-again girlfriend Jen Harley in the presence of their 1-year-old daughter.
+Ronnie Ortiz-Magro has been arrested on suspicion of kidnapping and felony domestic violence following a reported altercation with his on-again, off-again girlfriend Jen Harley in the presence of their 1-year-old daughter.

 The Jersey Shore: Family Vacation star has not commented on the incident, which took place early on Friday following months of clashes between the couple that involved authorities.
 When asked about the arrest, a police spokesperson said that a 911 call was made around 2:40 a.m. about a battery incident in progress at a Los Angeles home.
 When officers arrived at the scene, they observed the victim and the suspect involved in a physical altercation.
 They added that a child was present in the house and unharmed.

 The spokesperson said that the suspect refused to allow the officers into the home and they then made a forceful entry.
-The spokesperson added that "there was a minor use of force with a Taser on the suspect," who was then detained on suspicion of felony domestic violence.
+The spokesperson added that "there was a minor use of force with a Taser on the suspect," who was then arrested on suspicion of felony domestic violence and kidnapping.
+His bail is set at $100,000.
 No officers were injured.

 Fox LA journalist Gigi Graciette first reported the news of the arrest, posting on her Twitter page a photo of Ronnie sitting shirtless in handcuffs on a gurney near a police officer.